carrieforde/carrieforde-theme/readme.md

 ### Using Alcatraz as a starter theme
 If you want to use `Alcatraz` as a starter theme, you'll likely want to replace all instances of `Alcatraz` with the name of your new theme.
 You'll need to do a six-step find and replace to capture all instances of `alcatraz` throughout the theme:

-1. Search for `'ALCATRAZ_'` (capitalization matters!) to capture the theme constants.
+1. Search for `CARRIEFORDE_` (capitalization matters!) to capture the theme constants.
-1. Search for `'alcatraz'` (inside single quotations) to capture the text domain.
+1. Search for `'carrieforde'` (inside single quotations) to capture the text domain.
-1. Search for `alcatraz_` to capture all the function names.
+1. Search for `carrieforde_` to capture all the function names.
-1. Search for `Text Domain: alcatraz` in style.css.
+1. Search for `Text Domain: carrieforde` in style.css.
-1. Search for ` alcatraz` (with a space before it) to capture DocBlocks.
+1. Search for ` carrieforde` (with a space before it) to capture DocBlocks.
-1. Search for `alcatraz-` to capture prefixed handles.
+1. Search for `carrieforde-` to capture prefixed handles.

 ## NPM Scripts